-7-1 While play is in progress, may Assistant Coach A remain standing if Head Coach A is sitting on the team bench?
+7-1 While play is in progress, may Assistant Coach A remain standing if Head Coach A is sitting on the to bench?
 Yes.
 Either the Head Coach or the Assistant Coach, but only one of them at a time, may remain standing while play is in progress.
 The Assistant Coach may not address the officials.

 7-2 By rule, should the home team (Team A) coach be the first to confirm his list of players and the five players identified to start the game?

-Yes 7-3 A5's number is incorrectly recorded on the scoresheet.
+- 7-3 A5's number is incorrectly recorded on the scoresheet.
 The error is discovered (a) just before the start of the game, (b) after the game has started.
-Should a technical foul be assessed to Coach A?
-No in (a) and (b).
+Should a technical foul be assessed to Coach A? - No in (a) and (b).
 The correct number should be recorded without penalty.

-7-4 If a player coach commits a 5 th foul and must leave the game, may he continue to act as the coach of his team?
-Yes.
-7-5 If a player-coach commits a second unsportsmanlike foul in the game and is disqualified, may he remain in his team bench area and continue to act as the coach of his team?
+7-4 If a player coach commits a 5th foul and must leave the game, may he continue to act as the coach of his team?

+- 7-5 If a player-coach commits a second unsportsmanlike foul in the game and is disqualified, may be remain in his team bench area and continue to act as the coach of his team? - No. He must go to the locker room or leave the building.
+He shall be replaced as a coach by his assistant, and if there is no assistant coach, by his team captain.